What I Offer

 There are two things that a counselor needs to do to meet the bare minimum standard of confidentiality in the United States.
 The first is ensuring that your therapist adheres to a professional code of conduct like the ACA ethics code.
 The second is respecting your rights under HIPAA including the use of HIPAA-compliant software for any client data or communication.
 And yes, I check both of these boxes.

 On top of that, I worked as a software developer for twenty-five years before doing this, so I know a thing or two about security.
 I make sure that I cover the security basics, like using a password manager, (very) long passwords, and multi-factor authentication whenever possible.
-I stay current on digital security news from providers like Wired and Bleeping Computer.
+I stay current on digital security news and change my tools and habits in response.

 If tech stuff isn’t your thing, no worries.
 Just know that I take your security and privacy seriously and that I know how to make sure that your private information stays private.